 Movies that look like other movies are much more prevalent than movies that get their inspiration from anything else, and here are a couple more.

-"Leviathan" and "Deepstar Six" have striking similarities both are set in the near future, a small crew of men and women are working on the ocean floor, they've been in isolation for several months and are about to go back to the surface, they encounter an unknown alien being, and at the end of the film shortly after they surface and seem safe, the creature also surfaces for a second-ending shock, etc.
+- "LEVIATHAN" is the second underwater "Alien" ripoff in two months, the first being "Deepstar Six.""Leviathan" and "Deepstar Six" have striking similarities - both are set in the near future, a small crew of men and women are working on the ocean floor, they've been in isolation for several months and are about to go back to the surface, they encounter an unknown alien being, and at the end of the film shortly after they surface and seem safe, the creature also surfaces for a second-ending shock, etc.

 Yet both films ultimately fail for the same reason.
 They are creatively bankrupt in the script department, both following far too closely the "Alien" formula with little or no imagination to make them interesting on their own.